godfrey0/resume-1/README.md

 DEED
 - Pursued an award granted by the Government of the Republic of Singapore for
 - the course of study to be granted to the Government by Tel Aviv, Israel with a
-- six years overseas scholarship of bond obligations.
+- six-year overseas scholarship bond obligations.
 -
 MOTTO
 - Theologian Bernard L. Ramm shared that life begins at 72!